lawrencegripper/ion/docs/QuickStartTranscode.md

 Here is a quick guide to reading this output.

 - `context.documentType` can be either:
     - `eventMeta`: This is data transferred between events used by the system.
-Then include links to blob data uploaded by a module so you can debug the flow between modules.
+This includes links to blob data uploaded by a module so you can debug the flow between modules.
     - `insight`: This is data stored by the module for querying by the user, this could include execution time, items spotted in the video or any arbitrary data for query.
-You can inspect the putput here.
+You can inspect the output here.
     - `modulelogs`: This contains a link to the console logs (`stdout/stderr`) outputted by the module when it ran.
 These documents contain a link to the full log.

 - The `context` object more generally gives context of the module which ran and which event triggered it, `parentEventId`.